Entries from February 2010 ↓

 - From time to time, hide a treat in the mailbox: fruit snacks, a chocolate heart, a quarter, or a trinket such as a Valentine pencil.

 More Resources & Links

 Will you make Valentine mailboxes?
 If not, what special things do you do to encourage sibling love at Valentine’s Day?

 I’ve been thinking about the importance of giving our kids a wider audience for their writing.
 After all, if they only write for an audience of one—whether parent or teacher—they tend to write for that person’s benefit alone.

 But if we want our students’ writing to improve, shouldn’t we also encourage them to find opportunities to share their stories, poems, and essays with someone other than Mom?

 Benefits of a Wider Audience

 Having an audience takes your child beyond the point of writing for a grade.
-So why not start thinking of ways to broaden his understanding of what an audience can be?
+Why not start thinking of ways to broaden his understanding of what an audience can be?